ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - The best efforts of adults sometimes lead to a young person becoming isolated or disempowered and a potential bullying target.
 For example, if a pupil works closely with a teaching assistant, make sure that doesn’t prevent them from making friends, interacting with their peers and learning to be independent.

-- If a pupil has a difference that is not visible to others, for example, hidden disability, special educational or additional support needs, or undisclosed gender identity or sexual orientation, make sure you work with them to discuss what information they want to share with peers.
-As with all children, support them to define themselves and take the lead in their own lives.
+- If a pupil has a difference that is not visible to others, for example, hidden disability, special educational or additional support needs, or a pupil who has a Gypsy, Roma or Traveller heritage, make sure you work with them to discuss what information, if any, they want to share with peers.
+As with all children, support them to be proud of who they are and take the lead in their own lives.

 - Review school policies and practices to ensure they support the development of an inclusive environment.
 For example: